 20 little rules to help you navigate the supermarket ...by Jane Hersey

-You may want to be healthier and feel better.
-You know that food is an important part of the picture but are not sure where to begin.
+The truth is that many American families want to be healthier and feel better.
+They know that food is an important part of the picture but are not sure where to begin.